Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: Preliminaries

 Our goal is to find a continuous family of solutions which is connected to some initial solution.
 In \cite{KudrnaWZW}, we found that solutions describing Cardy boundary states (and most of other real solutions too) have vanishing value of the marginal field, so all initial solutions will have $\lS=0$ similarly to the perturbative vacuum, which serves as a seed for the traditional marginal solution.

-In this approach, the coefficient $\lS$ is a parameter which can be set to an arbitrary value, so we can no longer treat it as a dynamical variable.
-Which means that we need to compensate for having one less dynamical variable and we have to remove one equation in order to keep the equations of motion solvable.
+In this approach, the coefficient $\lS$ is a parameter which can be set to an arbitrary value, so it can be no longer treated as a dynamical variable.
+Which means that we need to compensate for having one less dynamical variable and remove one equation in order to keep the equations of motion solvable.
 The canonical choice is the equation that corresponds to the marginal field

-The remaining equations can be solved as usual using Newton's method.
+The remaining equations can be solved using Newton's method as usual.
 In practice, since we solve the equations of motion numerically, it is not possible to find the whole family of solutions and we compute only a finite number of sample solutions.
-Properties of the families of solutions change continuously with $\lS$, so we usually do not need large number samples to understand their behavior.
+Properties of the families of solutions change continuously with $\lS$, so a few samples is usually enough to understand their behavior.

 Previous works regarding marginal deformations analyzed mainly the branch of solutions connected to the perturbative vacuum ($\Psi=0$).
 In this paper, we have a different goal and we will look for families of solutions which are connected to different boundary states at $\lS=0$, similarly to the 'vacuum' branch of solutions \cite{MarginalSen}\cite{MarginalKMOSY}.
-Technically, it means that we have a less precise solution as the starting point, but otherwise, we can proceed in the same way.
+Technically, it means that the seed solution has a lower precision, but otherwise, we can proceed in the same way.